If you have never experienced the piercing scream of a bull elk during the rut, you’re in for a treat during this “ELK RUT Photo Tour 2021”!

-If you have witnessed the elk rut, you know what an awesome experience it is to photograph the bulls in action.
+If you have witnessed the elk rut, you know what an awesome experience it is to hear and photograph the bulls in action.

-Rocky Mountain National Park is the go-to spot for elk rut photography.
-That’s where we’ll spend our mornings and late afternoons capturing the drama and majesty of these giant deer (ground transportation included in your tour).
+Rocky Mountain National Park is the go-to spot for elk-rut photography.
+That’s where we’ll spend our mornings and late afternoons capturing the drama and majesty of these giant deer (ground transportation included in your tour) during mating season.

-When not occupied by rutting elk we’ll go in search of other wildlife.
+When not occupied by rutting elk we’ll go in search of other wildlife & landscape shots (including Copeland Falls).
 With some luck we’ll also train our lenses on the world’s biggest deer species (Alces alces), better known as moose.
+(No promises, but we’ll look hard!)

 This time of year is really special!
 The aspens will be changing and pikas will be busily laying in a last batch of hay before winter sets in.
 Also keep an eye out for mule deer, yellow-bellied marmots, black bear, bighorn sheep, pikas, beavers, and more!